hcj110/2MDynamicsLabGraphPlot/README.md

+ready to generate graph

+but:
-ready to generate graph but make sure you replace the data and keep the naming convention~
+	1.make sure you replace the data
+	2.keep the data naming convention~

+sorry for not writing any comment...